Public Service Aide - Assistant to Professionals

 This temporary-exempt position is excluded by the Charter from the competitive Civil Service examination process and shall serve at the discretion of the Appointing Officer.

 The 9920 Public Service Aide – Assistant To Professionals position in the Public Service Aide series is designed to offer various types of trainee or entry level employment opportunities in a variety of settings.
 These positions provide an introduction to career options and role models while allowing incumbents to learn about the work environment.
 Some positions may be allocated for participants in special programs designed to reach disadvantaged youth, those who have encountered difficulty in obtaining employment, or other special populations.

-There are three internship positions available with the Office of the Controller’s Accounting Division.
+There is one internship position available with the Office of the Controller’s Accounting Division.
 The knowledge gained in the internship can be utilized in one of the several classifications within the Accounting Division: 1630 Account Clerk; 1820 Jr. Administrative Analyst; 1840 Jr. Management Assistant; 1649 Accountant Intern.